fabiana2611/fabiana2611.github.io/_posts/2022/may22/2022-05-02-nestjs-comp2.md

 <p><b><u>useValue</u></b></p>

 <p>It can be used when you want give the instance.
-In this case you created the instance.</p>
+In this, the instance was created.</p>

 {% highlight ruby %}
 # 'provide' attribute is the token